Mercedes-Benz VLE

-The Mercedes-Benz VLE is an upcoming battery electric mid-size MPV to be manufactured by Mercedes-Benz.
-It was previewed by the Mercedes-Benz Vision V and has been repeatedly teased afterwards.
+The Mercedes-Benz VLE is a battery electric large luxury MPV (M) manufactured by Mercedes-Benz.
+It was previewed by the Mercedes-Benz Vision V in April 2025 and has been repeatedly teased afterwards.
 A more luxurious and longer version will be sold as the VLS.

-History
+Overview

+The VLE is the first product of a new generation of Mercedes-Benz passenger vans, based on the scalable VAN.EA platform.
+According to Mercedes-Benz, it will offer up to 8 seats.
+On 17 December 2025, Mercedes-Benz confirmed the production model would be unveiled on 10 March 2026.

-The VLE and VLS were previewed by the Vision V concept, which was revealed on April 22, 2025.
+The VLE was previewed by the Vision V concept, which was revealed on 22 April 2025.

+The VLE was revealed on 10 March 2026.

+Mercedes-Benz plans to introduce petrol and diesel engines for the VLE later on in its life cycle.